 Separate Income to Pay Community Debt

-Take on debt, take on property
+Take on debt, take on the property.

-To cancel out your taking on the entirety of a debt, you would likely be awarded an offsetting amount of property.
+To cancel out your taking on the entirety of debt, you would likely be awarded an offsetting amount of property.
 This is a clean and easy method to allocate credit card debts in your divorce.
-For example, if you are a credit card account holder and have $15,000 worth of debt on a credit account you can agree to take on that debt as your sole responsibility in exchange for property worth $15,000.
+For example, if you are a credit card holder and have $15,000 worth of debt on a credit account, you can agree to take on that debt as your sole responsibility in exchange for property worth $15,000.

-This works best if you and your spouse agree that the debt was incurred in a joint venture of some sort such as renovating your home or purchasing an item utilized equally between the two of you.
+This works best if you and your spouse agree that the debt was incurred in a joint venture of some sort, such as renovating your home or purchasing an item utilized equally between the two of you.

 Questions about credit card debt and divorce?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”